EgoistRay/gpt-oss-reverse-engineering/README.md

 ### 4. **Implications**

-The analysis suggests that GPT-OSS models have been trained on:
+The analysis suggests that GPT-OSS-20B has been trained on:

 1. **Massive Programming Corpora**: Likely including GitHub repositories, Stack Overflow, technical blogs, and documentation sites
 2. **Educational Content**: Programming tutorials, courses, and learning materials
 3. **Professional Development**: Enterprise patterns, best practices, and industry standards
 4. **Mathematical/Algorithmic Content**: Computer science theory and problem-solving approaches

-This indicates that GPT-OSS models are particularly well-suited for:
+This indicates that GPT-OSS-20B is particularly well-suited for:
 - Code generation and explanation
 - Technical documentation
 - Programming education